slimcd/SlimCD/docs/Images.md

 # Images

-Most of these classes are requests are very similar.
-They share a lot of the same properties.
+Most of these requests are very similar.
+They share a lot of the same properties and return similar data.

 ## downloadSignature